-- 1. Park the vehicle on level ground.
-Shut off the engine. - 2.
-Remove the dipstick (yellow loop) from the transmission, and wipe it with a clean cloth. - 3.
-Insert the dipstick all the way into the transmission securely.
+2. Remove the dipstick (yellow loop) from the transmission, and wipe it with a clean cloth.

-- Remove the dipstick and check the fluid level.
-It should be between the upper and lower marks. - 5.
-If the level is below the lower mark, add fluid into the filler hole to bring it to the upper mark.
+- 3. Insert the dipstick all the way into the transmission securely as shown in the illustration. - 4.
+Remove the dipstick and check the fluid level.
+It should be between the upper and lower marks.

+- 5. If the level is below the lower mark, add fluid into the filler hole to bring it to the upper mark.
 Pour the fluid slowly and carefully so you do not spill any.
 Clean up any spill immediately; it could damage components in the engine compartment.
 Always use Honda ATF-Z1 (automatic transmission fluid).
-If it's not available, you may use a DEXRON® III automatic transmission fluid as a temporary replacement.
+If it's not available, you may use a DEXRON® III automatic - DEXRON® III automatic transmission fluid as a temporary replacement.
 However, continued use can affect the shift quality.
-Have the transmission flushed and refilled with Honda ATF-Z1 as soon as it is convenient.

-6. Insert the dipstick all the way back in the transmission.
+Have the transmission flushed and refilled with Honda ATF-Z1 by your dealer as soon as it is convenient. - 6.
+Insert the dipstick all the way back into the transmission securely as shown in the illustration.

-The transmission should be drained and refilled with new fluid according to the time and distance recommendations in the maintenance schedule.
 If you are not sure how to add fluid, contact your dealer.